kedro-org/kedro-viz/STYLE_GUIDE.md

 There are a few exceptions to this rule as they can be useful when working with D3, or for some common function arguments (e.g. `i` for index).
 But you should try to use more informative names for the most part.

-❌ DO NOT use abbreviations, acronyms or contractions as part of identifier names.
+❌ AVOID using abbreviations, acronyms or contractions as part of identifier names.

-For example, use `getObject` rather than `getObj`.
-The exception to this is if the acronym is well known for this domain - e.g. JSON.
+For example, prefer `getObject` instead `getObj`, unless it is practically unavoidable.
+The exception is if the acronym or abbreviation is well known for this domain - e.g. JSON or ID.

 ### Imports